 second-priceBidders submit sealed-bids.
 The winner pays the second highest bid submitted.Same profitability as other auction types.No effect on bids, same profitability.More profitable than the first-price auction.

-The clearing price for the 2nd price.
+In any trading, including those on real-time bidding platforms, the sellers are interested in receiving the highest price, and the buyers are interested in paying less.
+The point where the mutually acceptable agreement happens is called a ‘clearing price’, which is different in various auctions, including the 1st price vs 2nd price auction.
+The clearing price for the 2nd price auction is interesting.
 In a second-price auction, the winner is supposed to pay the cost of a second winner or the price floor established by the publisher (depending on which price is higher).
 The gap between these two can reach 50%, but the limit defined for such situations helps to restore a particular share of money.

 clearing price for the 2nd-price auction